segmentio/segment-docs/src/connections/destinations/catalog/1flow-web/index.md

     link: '/docs/connections/destinations/catalog/1flow-web'

 ---
-https://1flow.ai/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners{:target="_blank"} is a leading in-app user survey and messaging platform for Mobile app and SaaS businesses.
+[1Flow](https://1flow.ai/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} is a leading in-app user survey and messaging platform for Mobile app and SaaS businesses.

 {% include content/plan-grid.md name="actions" %}

-1Flow is an easy-to-use - yet powerful - in-app surveys and messaging software.
+1Flow is an easy-to-use, yet powerful in-app survey and messaging software.
 Using 1Flow, you can reach users in-the-moment while they are interacting with your website or mobile app, to collect highly contextual user insights that help you improve your product offering and customer experience.

-When you use the 1Flow Web (Actions) Destination Segment loads the https://1flow.ai/docs/install-sdk/javascript for you.
-The 1Flow library enables you to track and identify your user’s events on your website and interact with the 1Flow messenger window.
+When you use the 1Flow Web (Actions) Destination, Segment loads the [1Flow SDK](https://1flow.ai/docs/install-sdk/javascript) for you.
+The 1Flow library enables you to track and identify user events on your website and interact with the 1Flow messenger window.

 ## Benefits of 1Flow Web Mode (Actions) Destination

-1. User installs both Segment and 1Flow’s Segment Plugin for Web on the web
+After you install both Segment and 1Flow's Segment Plugin for the web:
-2. User tracks events and identifies users to Segment SDK
+1. You can track events and identify users
-3. Segment SDK directly passes the event and user payload to 1Flow without talking to server first
+2. Segment passes the event and user payload directly to 1Flow
-4. 1Flow can use this information to trigger surveys and identify users
+3. 1Flow then uses this information to trigger surveys and identify users

 ## Getting started
-1. From the segment web app,navigate to  **Conn*ection >Catalog**.
+1. From Segment, navigate to  **Connections > Catalog**, then select **Destinations**.
-2. Search for **1Flow  Web (Actions) Destination** in the Destinations Catalog, and select the destination.*
+2. Search for and select **1Flow  Web (Actions) Destination**.
 3. Click **Configure 1Flow Web (Actions) Destination**
 4. Select the web source that will send data to 1Flow web (Actions) and follow the steps to name your destination.
 The web source chosen must use [Analytics.js 2.0](/docs/connections/source/catalog/libraries/website/javascript).
 5. On the **Settings** tab, input your 1Flow "PROJECTAPIKEY" and other destinations settings.
-6. Follow the step in the Destinations Actions ducumentation on [Customizing mappings](/docs/connections/destinations/action/#customizing-mappings).
+6. Follow the step in the Destinations Actions docs to [customizing mappings](/docs/connections/destinations/action/#customizing-mappings).
  7. Enable the destination and configured mappings.